 Once you’ve identified who you want to work with, a modern dropshipping platform should make it easy for you to extend an invitation to your preferred furniture supplier.
 You’ll likely need the supplier’s name, contact information, along with outlined service level agreements SLAs, payment terms, and your ideal launch date.

 Once the supplier accepts your terms of engagement, you’ll need to onboard your furniture supplier.
 A modern dropshipping platform generally has an onboarding team that will help the supplier configure integrations with their e-commerce platform and facilitate data exchange to get the process started.
 The faster this whole process takes, the better.

 Product onboarding is a crucial step in expanding your product offerings and adding new categories to your storefront.
 It involves importing essential product information, such as pricing, images, and shipping details, into your platform so that you can start selling the new products to your customers.

 To streamline the product onboarding process, the technology platform you choose should offer a comprehensive system to manage supplier product proposals.
 An onboarding team can collaborate with retailers to determine the necessary attributes and requirements for each proposal.
 Some platforms may even use a compatibility engine, which can ensure that only essential and business-critical information is received, allowing retailers to reject proposals that don’t meet specific conditions or attributes.

-fabric Marketplace is purpose-built to help retailers curate and onboard the best products from the best brands, and allows them to monitor the performance of their products over time so they can iterate for continuous improvement.
-To learn more about how fabric Marketplace helps retailers streamline supplier proposals to onboard products, check out this webinar:
+fabric Dropship is purpose-built to help retailers curate and onboard the best products from the best brands, and allows them to monitor the performance of their products over time so they can iterate for continuous improvement.
+To learn more about how fabric Dropship helps retailers streamline supplier proposals to onboard products, check out this webinar:

 Once the product proposals are approved, it’s time to launch.
 When proposals are accepted, you can publish supplier products to your e-commerce site and start accepting customer orders.